zenaton/rfcs/node-syntax-v2.md

   options
 );
 ```

-`options`can be an object or a function of (...input) returning an object
+Using a generator. `options`can be an object or a function of (...input) returning an object

 Example : `{childPolicy: 'terminate'}`